pymatchmaker/matchmaker/README.md

 - [Fluidsynth](https://www.fluidsynth.org/)
 - [PortAudio](http://www.portaudio.com/)

-Please ensure that you've installed the above packages before proceeding.
-You should not install `fluidsynth` using `pip install fluidsynth` as it is not compatible with `matchmaker`.
+First, install Fluidsynth, and then install the `pyfluidsynth` Python library.
+Note that `pyfluidsynth` only provides Python bindings for Fluidsynth; it does not install Fluidsynth itself.
+Be aware that there is also a `fluidsynth` Python library (without the `py-` prefix), but it is not compatible with `matchmaker`.

 ### Install from PyPI